 However, there has been a move away from this sweeter Zinfandel to a crisper dry rosé wine of more traditional wineries.
 Blush wines are still on the sweeter side of the scale, but overall there is more enthusiasm for a rosé that is less numbing on the sweet tooth.
 Last summer, sale of the rosé wine doubled across the UK – though many attribute this to the popularity of the frosé cocktail.

-Wine cellars are ideal for storing your wine throughout the year no matter what trend is on the rise and, at Spiral Cellars, we offer a wide range of wine rooms and cellars sure to fit your requirements.
+Wine cellars are ideal for storing your wine throughout the year no matter what trend is on the rise and, at Spiral Cellars, we offer a wide range of wine rooms, wine display cabinets and cellars sure to fit your requirements.
 Contact our team on 0203 815 3329; we are always happy to answer any query you might have.